kadavilrahul/generate_ssh_keys/README.md

 ssh your_username@localhost
 ```

-### Use this if you want a root user to be able to SSH into the root user on a different machine.
+### Use this if you want a regular user to be able to SSH into the root user on a different machine.

 #### 1. Login to the user you want to connect from